mwcproject/mwc-qt-wallet/DOC_QA/testing_scenario.md

 ### Finalize workflow

 Paste valid SP, See at the bottom tarnsaction ID and receiver address.<br>
-Validate that rfeceiver address is valid and transaction id is correct (check "Transaction" page)
+Validate that receiver address is valid and transaction id is correct (check "Transaction" page)

 Note, 'Continue' should be enabled only when valid Slatepack will be entered.